Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 - 06

-Worked in parallel on evidence handling and report writing so the draft could be completed inside the recovery window
+Worked in parallel on evidence handling and draft report support so the delayed report could return to a workable delivery rhythm

 Outputs